farazahmadi/academic-hugo/content/project/alc-thesis/index.md

 ---
-title: ""Machine Learning Predictions of Alternate Level of Care (ALC) in Canada: From Emergency Department to the in-Hospital Stage""
+title: "Machine Learning Predictions of Alternate Level of Care (ALC) in Canada: From Emergency Department to the in-Hospital Stage"

 tags:
 - R